FDX100/Phisher-man/README.md

 ### Phisher-man
-best phishing tools ever made for kali linux work with ngrok it has morethan 15 different of phishing page (fake page)
+best phishing tool ever made for kali linux work with ngrok it has morethan 15 different of phishing page (fake page)

 ### Usage: